Growth of automorphisms of virtually special groups: Preliminaries

 \subsubsection{$G$--semi-parabolic subgroups}

 Let $G\leq A_{\G}$ be convex-cocompact.

-Centralisers are by far the most important class of subgroups of $G$ for this article: they will provide the edge groups for most of the splittings of $G$ that we will be interested in.
-A particularly useful property of centralisers is that they are close to being $G$--parabolic; their failure is only due to a (virtual) abelian factor.
-At the same time, the class $\mc{Z}(G)$ also has a considerable weakness: if $H\leq G$ is convex-cocompact and $Z\in\mc{Z}(G)$, the intersection $H\cap Z$ will not normally lie in $\mc{Z}(H)$.
+Centralisers are the most important class of subgroups of $G$ for this article: they will provide the edge groups for most of our splittings of $G$.
+A useful feature of centralisers is that they are close to being $G$--parabolic; their failure is only due to a (virtual) abelian factor.
+At the same time, the class $\mc{Z}(G)$ has a considerable weakness: if $H\leq G$ is convex-cocompact and $Z\in\mc{Z}(G)$, the intersection $H\cap Z$ will not normally lie in $\mc{Z}(H)$.

-To circumvent this issue, it is often useful to work with the following larger class of subgroups, which have a similar structure to centralisers and additionally satisfy the above stability property.
+To circumvent this, it is often useful to work with a larger class of subgroups, which have the same structure as centralisers and additionally satisfy the above stability property.
+We say that a subgroup is \emph{co-abelian} if it is normal with abelian quotient.